davidalekna/use-table-tools/README.md

 ## The problem

-Too many columns in a screen
+Too many columns in a screen, presented styles and other unwanted features.

 ## This solution

-Hode columns and pull out whats needed on request
+This program provides no styles, only functionality for the table / grid or any other possible view type.
+Hide columns and pull out whats needed on request, blah blah blah...

 > NOTE: The original use case of this component is autocomplete, however the API
 > is powerful and flexible enough to build things like dropdowns as well.